THE BREAKFAST CLUB

 Feeding Hungry Minds

 We all know that hungry children cannot learn effectively.
-The majority of Good Hope Seminary Junior School learners live a great distance from the city of Cape Town, in areas as far afield as Khayelitsha, Philippi or Delft.
-Here children must wake at perhaps 4.30 am to leave by ‘taxi’ for the city by 5.30am.
+Many learners who attend inner-city schools – including Good Hope Seminary Junior School and St Mary’s Primary School – live a great distance away.
+They travel from outlying areas like Mitchells Plain, Khayelitsha, Philippi, or Delft.
+This means children must wake early, often around 4.30am, to leave for the city by 5.30am in a minibus.
 This is often too early for them to eat, even if there is sufficient food for them at home.
-The hour long journey into the city is stressful.
-Even if they do eat before leaving home, the children are hungry by 8am when they are expected to start learning.
+The hour-long journey is stressful, and educators have found that these children are hungry by 8am when they are expected to start learning.

-The Breakfast Club was born to address the concern that sleepy, passive children gave their educators.
-In February 2016, with the full support of the principal, Adrienne Millner, Aletta Ashmore (Learning Support Educator) and Patsy Bagraim (Shine volunteer) started a pilot scheme to feed 75 Grade 1’s’.
-The Breakfast Club at Good Hope Seminary Junior School today feeds a healthy E’pap, milk and fruit breakfast to over 400 Grade R – Grade 7 learners each school morning.
+The Breakfast Club was born to address this concern.
+In February 2016, with the full support of then-principal, Adrienne Millner, Aletta Ashmore (Learning Support Educator) and Patsy Bagraim (Shine volunteer) started up a pilot scheme to feed 75 Grade 1 learners at Good Hope Seminary Junior School.
+This scheme initially had money to feed these learners for just one term, but money kept coming in from generous donors.
+Within 18 months, up to 400 Grade R – 7 learners ate a healthy e’Pap and fruit breakfast on the school premises each school morning.